VO2 Max After 40: Why It Matters and How to Improve It

 - 14.0% reduction in cancer mortality

-Each unit increase in VO2 max was associated with a 45-day increase in life expectancy.
+A separate JACC study tracked 5,107 men over 46 years and found that each unit increase in VO2 max was associated with a 45-day increase in life expectancy (Clausen et al., 2018).

 Put simply: fitter people live longer, and VO2 max is the best measure of that fitness.